Join the wellness movement!

 - Post information on local houses of worship - spiritual wellness opportunity for those away from home

 - Schedule an Anesthetists in Recovery (AIR) support meeting.
-Your SPA can provide information or contact the AIR phone number.
+Your State Peer Advisor (SPA) can provide information or contact the AIR phone number.

 - Designate a morning or evening meeting spot and time for runners and walkers to informally congregate and go out as a group (see PANA's idea above for a walk and talk).